edsdk/froala-image-editor/README.md

 });
 ```

-This key you will receive after purchasing the commercial license.

-## Pricing

-ImgPen comes together with Flmngr file manager and requires the annual subscription with the price of **$99 and lower** per website depending on the number of websites you use it on.
-Please install ImgPen plugin into your Froala and it will lead you to payment.

-*Note*: one license is for one domain you publish content on (not for the domain used for editing).
-One domain is limited with 15 users (special pricing for big projects).
-We successfully collaborate with SaaS projects and will give you discounted bulk pricing - just ask for a quote writing to [support](mailto:support@helpdesk.edsdk.com).

 ## Who we are

-ImgPen is the image editor developed by [EdSDK/N1ED](https://n1ed.com) team.
+ImgPen is a part of the [Flmngr](https://flmngr.com) file manager developed by [EdSDK](https://edsdk.com) team, whose the primary product is [N1ED](https://n1ed.com).
-We work on the tools for WYSIWYG editors such as CKEditor and TinyMCE for about 10 years.
+We work on the tools for WYSIWYG editors such as CKEditor and TinyMCE about 20 years and support Froala now as well.

-We've ported ImgPen image editor and [Flmngr file manager](https://froala-file-manager.com) to Froala after a number of user requests and hope you will love it and support us by purchasing a commercial license.
+We've ported Flmngr file manager with image editor to Froala after a number of user requests and hope you will love it and support us by purchasing a commercial license unlocking a lot of handy features.